Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss

 where $\alpha$ and $\beta$ are hyper parameters.
-In the following sections, we use two consecutive image pairs $[(I_{t}^{T}, I_{t}^{RGB}),(I_{t+1}^{T}, I_{t+1}^{RGB})]$ for the simplified explanation.
-Please note that we utilize three sequential image pairs and both forward and backward direction loss function in the training steps to maximize the data usage.
+We utilize three sequential image pairs and both forward and backward direction loss in the training steps to maximize the data usage.
+In the following sections, however, we use two consecutive image pairs $[(I_{t}^{T}, I_{t}^{V}),(I_{t+1}^{T}, I_{t+1}^{V})]$ for the simplified explanation.